International academic benchmarking · Ages 6–17

 Frequently asked questions

-Every score is mapped against four frameworks: the UK National Curriculum (including 11+ and GCSE readiness), US grade-level expectations, PISA proficiency levels, and IB programme readiness.
-A score of 110, for example, places a child above the expected standard in the UK and above grade level in the US — context that is difficult to get from a single school test.
+Every score is mapped against four frameworks: UK National Curriculum (including 11+ and GCSE readiness), US grade-level expectations, PISA proficiency levels, and IB programme readiness.

 How is this different from a school test?

 School tests give every child the same questions and grade against a local cohort.
-Eduentry adapts in real time and benchmarks results against international standards — showing not just how your child is doing at school, but how they compare to children in the UK, US, and globally.
+Eduentry adapts in real time and benchmarks results against international standards.

 How long does the assessment take?